phetsims/phet-info/checklists/code-review-checklist.md

   make sure any changes have a good reason and have been discussed with @jbphet (it is likely that an issue like https://github.com/phetsims/gravity-force-lab/issues/166 should be created).
 Changes and deletions are OK, it just means that translations will be lost.
+- [ ] Make sure PDOM strings are translated by testing with `?a11yStringTest=hello`, and inspecting the a11y view.

 ## **Repository Structure**